Endarasha

 Endarasha is a small town in Kenya's former Central Province.
-It is located in Nyeri County, a county created with Kenya's new (2010) constitution.
-Endarasha Boy's High School is located there as is a local government clinic.
-Endarasha lies 2416m above sea level and (0 37E).

-It is situated in the continent of Africa in Kenya, Central Province, Nyeri North District, Kieni West division and 35 km North west of Nyeri town.
-It lies on the foot of the Aberdare ranges and adjacent to the Aberdares National Park.
-Cool, temperate climate most of the year is experienced.
+It is in Nyeri County, a county created with Kenya's new (2010) constitution, in Kieni West division and 35 km North west of Nyeri town.
+It is at the foot of the Aberdare ranges and adjacent to the Aberdare National Park.
+Endarasha is 2416m above sea level and (0 37E).